Access 5,000+ Shared Branches Nationwide

 - Your home credit union's name

 - A current, non-expired government-issued photo ID (such as a driver’s license).
-Note: Military IDs cannot be used due to federal regulations.

 - Your member number and the last four digits of your SSN.